Geography

 The geography curriculum at Mossley Primary School has been designed to be both knowledge-rich and coherently sequenced.
 We teach geography as a discrete subject weekly in Key Stage 2 and then in Key Stage 1 we teach geography weekly for alternate half terms.
 The organisation of the curriculum can be seen in the documents that you will find at the bottom of this webpage.
 Each unit that is studied has a knowledge organiser that is used by the children to support their retrieval of knowledge and the key vocabulary.
 It may also feature a map or diagram if it is relevant to the unit that the children are studying.

 Each year our geography curriculum begins with a ‘Spatial Sense’ unit that explicitly teaches geographical skills such as locating places on a map, positioning items on a map, using symbols in a key, interpreting scale, reading climate graphs, identifying locations using co-ordinates, interpreting population data, identifying elevation on relief maps and more.
 The spatial sense units for each year group are positioned at the beginning of theyear to explicitly teach skills which will then be used in context throughout the rest of the year as children apply those skills to learn more about people, places and the environment.
 The spatial sense units build on prior knowledge before moving children on as the level of challenges increases from year to year.
-You will find the Knowledge Organisers for our Autumn 1 unit Spatial Sense at the bottom of this page.

 Our curriculum is translated over time in the classroom following a structured approach.
 Teachers are provided with detailed documents for each unit, prepared by subject specialists, to support with subject knowledge and planning.
 This ensures every teacher has secure subject knowledge and reduces workload, enabling teachers to spend more time thinking about how each lesson can be effectively enacted in their classroom to support their class.